Kittim

 Cethimus [son of Javan] possessed the island Cethima: it is now called Cyprus; and from that it is that all islands, and the greatest part of the sea-coasts, are named Cethim by the Hebrews: and one city there is in Cyprus that has been able to preserve its denomination; it has been called Citius [or Citium/Κίτιον] by those who use the language of the Greeks, and has not, by the use of that dialect, escaped the name of Cethim.

 The expression "isles of Kittim", found in the Book of Jeremiah 2:10 and Ezekiel 27:6, indicates that, some centuries prior to Josephus, this designation had already become a general descriptor for the Mediterranean islands.
 Sometimes this designation was further extended to apply to Romans, Macedonians or Seleucid Greeks.
 The Septuagint translates the occurrence of "Kittim" in the Book of Daniel 11:30 as Ῥωμαῖοι ("Romans").
 1 Maccabees 1:1 states that "Alexander the Great the Macedonian" had come from the "land of Kittim".
 In the War of the Sons of Light Against the Sons of Darkness from the Dead Sea Scrolls, the Kittim are referred to as being "of Asshur".
 Eleazar Sukenik argued that this reference to Asshur should be understood to refer to the Seleucid Empire which controlled the territory of the former Assyrian Empire at that time, but his son Yigael Yadin interpreted this phrase as a veiled reference to the Romans.

-Answers in Genesis identifies the Greek god Cronus with Javan's son Kittim, while others (including the Worldwide Church of God) have suggested that Kittim became the progenitor of various eastern Asian peoples.
+Kittim is also referenced in Numbers 24:24 in the Old Testament of the Bible.